For kits purchased at a retail store, there is a required lab fee.

 Your genetic data is analyzed, and we generate your personalized reports based on well-established scientific and medical research.

-23andMe offers two Personal Genetic Services: Health + Ancestry and Ancestry.
+23andMe offers two Personal Genetic Services: Health + Ancestry and Ancestry + Traits.
 Both services require submitting a saliva sample using our saliva collection kit that you send to the lab for analysis.

-Our Health + Ancestry Service provides insights on your genetic health risks*, carrier status*, traits, wellness and ancestry.
-We analyze, compile and distill the information extracted from your DNA into 75+ reports you can access online and share with family and friends.
-See full list of reports offered.
+Our Health + Ancestry Service provides insights on your health predispositions*, carrier status*, traits, wellness and ancestry.
+We analyze, compile and distill the information extracted from your DNA into 150+ reports you can access online and share with family and friends.

-Our Ancestry Service helps you understand who you are, where your DNA comes from and your family story.
-We analyze, compile and distill your DNA information into reports on your Ancestry Composition, Maternal & Paternal Haplogroups, Neanderthal Ancestry, Your DNA Family and provide a DNA Relatives tool to enable you to connect with relatives who share similar DNA.
+Our Ancestry + Traits Service helps you understand who you are, where your DNA comes from and your family story.
+We analyze, compile and distill your DNA information into reports on your Ancestry Composition, Ancestry Detail Reports, Maternal & Paternal Haplogroups, Neanderthal Ancestry and provide a DNA Relatives tool to enable you to connect with relatives who share similar DNA.

 If you have the Health + Ancestry Service you have access to the full 23andMe experience.
-If you only have the Ancestry Service, you can easily upgrade to the Health + Ancestry Service for $125 which gives you access to all 75+ reports on ancestry, traits and health.
-You are eligible to upgrade once you have received your Ancestry reports.
+If you only have the Ancestry + Traits Service, you can easily upgrade to the Health + Ancestry Service for $125 which gives you access to all 150+ reports on ancestry, traits and health.
+You are eligible to upgrade once you have received your ancestry reports.
 To upgrade, log in to your 23andMe account and navigate to the Settings page.
 You will receive immediate access to your new health reports.

 There is a special process for kits purchased from a retailer.
 In order to receive the 23andMe service with a kit that has been purchased from a retailer, payment of an additional lab fee must be made at the time the kit is registered online at 23andMe.com/start.